Updated on August 7th, 2020

 - Lack of control: You are physically unable to stop using the substance.

-- Withdrawal: You start experiencing uncomfortable withdrawal symptoms like nausea, sweating, shakiness or insomnia when you stop using the substance.
+- Withdrawal: You start experiencing uncomfortable withdrawal symptoms like nausea, sweating, shakiness, or insomnia when you stop using the substance.

-- Riffs in relationships: Your substance use has caused serious problems with your spouse, other family members, coworkers and friends.
+- Riffs in relationships: Your substance use has caused serious problems with your spouse, other family members, coworkers, and friends.

-- Financial problems: You consistently overspend just to make sure you always have a supply of the substance, even if that means foregoing food, rent and other necessary bills.
+- Financial problems: You consistently overspend just to make sure you always have a supply of the substance, even if that means foregoing food, rent, and other necessary bills.

-- Risky behaviors: You’ve operated a vehicle, had unprotected sex, or risked the wellbeing of others while under the influence of drugs and/or alcohol.
+- Risky behaviors: You’ve operated a vehicle, had unprotected sex or risked the wellbeing of others while under the influence of drugs and/or alcohol.

-If you think a loved one may have a substance abuse problem, the following signs should be significant cause for concern:
+If you think a loved one may have a substance abuse problem, the following signs should be a significant cause for concern:

 - Extreme changes in behavior: Your loved one has suddenly started hanging out with a new group of friends, they have lost interest in hobbies and activities they used to love, their performance at school or work has suddenly deteriorated and their physical appearance/personal grooming has declined.

-- Health problems: He or she is consistently developing infections, has bruises, suddenly lost or gained a significant amount of weight or lacks motivation and energy.
+- Health problems: He or she is consistently developing infections, has bruises, suddenly lost or gained a significant amount of weight, or lacks motivation and energy.

 - Unusual secrecy: Your loved one is suddenly very secretive about their whereabouts or living space.

-- Financial issues: He or she is always asking for money, selling personal items or has drained their bank accounts.
+- Financial issues: He or she is always asking for money, selling personal items, or has drained their bank accounts.
 You may also notice missing personal items of your own that could have been sold to support drug usage.

 - Health – Effective treatment and management for all physical and psychological issues should be provided.

 - Home – The individual should have a safe, comfortable place to live.

 - Purpose – Self-efficacy and worth should be promoted with meaningful daily activities.